 Why was this change made?

-Eclipse Jetty 8 has proven to be a reliable web container for Repository 2.
-However it has been end-of-lifed by the project maintainers for some time.
-It was decided continuing its further use was a maintenance risk we needed to address.
+Eclipse Jetty 8 has proven to be a reliable web container for Nexus Repository 2.
+However, it has been end-of-lifed by the project maintainers for some time.
+Continuing its further use is a maintenance risk needed to be addressed.

 To review all Eclipse Jetty 9 internal changes in detail, view the Jetty project changelog.

-What are the Jetty related impacts when upgrading to Repository 2.15.0?
+What are the Jetty related impacts when upgrading to Nexus Repository 2.15.0?